daniele21/webapp-factory/apps/web/src/app/components/design-system/navigation/README.md

 ## Best Practices

 1. **Use AuthMenuConnected** - It automatically connects to the AuthProvider
-2. **Place in TopBar or Header** - Consistent placement improves UX
+2. **Embed in AppShell or Header** - Keep placement consistent across the app
 3. **Handle loading states** - The component handles this, but test it
 4. **Test logout flow** - Ensure state clears correctly
 5. **Mobile responsiveness** - The component is mobile-friendly by default